galaxyproject/training-material/topics/transcriptomics/tutorials/clipseq/tutorial.md

 # Finding Binding Motifs for RBFOX2

-RBFOX2 is a relevant development and tissue-specific splicing factor with a very conserved motif `TGCATG`, binding mainly in introns.
+RBFOX2 is a relevant development and tissue-specific splicing factor with the conserved motif `TGCATG`.
+It binds mainly in introns.
 We therefore want to process and validate the data to find this conserved motif and in the process identify the function of RBFOX2 as well as describe the function of the targeted RNA.

 ## Step 1: Get data

 > ### {% icon hands_on %} Hands-on: Data upload
 > 1. Create and name a new history for this tutorial.
-> 2. Import the following files from [Zenodo](https://zenodo.org/record/1327423) or from a data
+> 2. Import the following files from [Zenodo](https://zenodo.org/record/1327423).
->    library named `TODO` if available (ask your instructor)
 >
 >    ```
 >    https://zenodo.org/api/files/102d29d5-2180-490b-be7c-bb0e4ca7b109/hg19_chr_sizes.txt